Páez, Cauca

 Páez (/es/) is a municipality in the Cauca Department, Colombia.
-The town of Belalcazar, is the main urban center of the Municipality.
+The town of Belalcázar is the main urban center of the municipality.
 It was founded in 1905 by Valencia, Mosquera and Lemus.
 The town is located by the steps of the Nevado del Huila Volcano, the municipality borders to the northeast with the Tolima Department, to the west with the Huila Department, southwest with the municipality of Inza, to the west with the municipalities of Silvia and Jambalo and to the north with the municipality of Toribio covering a total area of 1258 km2.

+History

+During Colombia's federal period, it formed part of the Territory of Guanacas.
+The municipality was established by Decree n.º 1510 of 13 December 1907, signed by President Rafael Reyes Prieto.

+On 6 June 1994, the area was struck by an earthquake followed by an avalanche of the Páez River and its tributaries, which affected much of the municipality and several neighbouring municipalities.
+Towns such as Irlanda, Huila, and Tóez disappeared, among others, and the disaster claimed many lives.
+Through the efforts of several institutions, including the Nasa Kiwe Corporation, the area has since been partially rebuilt.